Before we get into the list of the best pop up campers…let me tell you a quick story. It’s about a tent and an RV that were madly in love.

-Now, decades later, the pop-up camper is one of the most popular ways for families to go camping.
+Now, decades later, the pop-up camper or tent trailer is still one of the most popular family camping options.
 You get some of the comforts and security of an RV while still being affordable, lightweight, and easy to use.

 If you’re thinking of getting a pop-up, this is the article for you.
-I’ll give you a brief overview of what should be some of your top choices as well as a few things to think about before deciding.
+You get some of the top picks for the best pop up campers and tent trailers as well as a few things to consider before buying.
 Oh, and don’t forget to check out the video reviews since they really help you visualize the size and features.

 Let’s dive in!

-Before we dive headfirst into this list, keep in mind that it’s not organized as a list from best to worst.
-Each of these has its advantages and disadvantages and it’s up to you to decide which is the best pop up camper for you and your family.
+Before we dive headfirst into this list, keep in mind that it’s not organized as a list from best to worst, biggest to smallest, or prettiest to ugliest.
+Each of these trailers has its advantages and disadvantages and it’s up to you to decide which is the best pop up camper for you and your family.